-Pick up a bottle of olive oil at the grocery store today and there is a good chance it is already a year or two old before it even reaches your kitchen.
-That is not an exaggeration.
-It is simply how the grocery supply chain works — and it is one of the most important things to understand if you care about getting real nutritional value from your olive oil.
+By the time most grocery store olive oil reaches your kitchen, it can easily be two years old.
+That is not an exaggeration — it is simply how the grocery supply chain works, and it is one of the most important things to understand if you want real nutritional value from your olive oil.

 Olive Oil Has a Harvest Window — And It Is Longer Than You Think